Forrest Tucker: Republic Pictures

 In 1948, Tucker left Columbia and signed with Republic Pictures.
 His first films for them were Hellfire (1949) and The Last Bandit (1949) with Wild Bill Elliott.
 He made Montana Belle for Republic with Jane Russell; it was sold to RKO.

 Tucker had a role in Republic's Sands of Iwo Jima (1949), as PFC Thomas, a Marine with a score to settle with John Wayne's Sergeant Stryker.
 He went back to Columbia to support Scott again in The Nevadan (1950).

 Tucker was promoted to star roles with California Passage (1950).
 He followed this with Rock Island Trail (1950).

 Tucker was back to supporting actor for Hoodlum Empire (1952) then over at Paramount he co-starred with Sterling Hayden in Flaming Feather (1952) and supported Charlton Heston in Pony Express (1953).

 Tucker went to England in support of British film star Margaret Lockwood in Laughing Anne (1953), a co-production with Republic.

-Back in the United States, he went back to work for Republic: San Antone (1953) with Rod Cameron; Flight Nurse (1953) and Jubilee Trail (1954) with Joan Leslie.
+Back in the United States, he returned to Republic: San Antone (1953) with Rod Cameron; Flight Nurse (1953) and Jubilee Trail (1954) with Joan Leslie.

 England and Crunch and Des

 He returned to England to make another with Lockwood, Trouble in the Glen (1954), and stayed on to make Break in the Circle (1955) for Hammer Films.

 Tucker made some films for Allied Artists, Paris Follies of 1956 (1955) and Finger Man (1955) in support of Frank Lovejoy, and then supported Randolph Scott once more in Rage at Dawn (1956).

 Tucker had a two-year stint on television playing the well-received role of a charter-boat captain in Bermuda in the series Crunch and Des from 1955 to 1956 with Sandy Kenyon.

 He was top billed in Fox's The Quiet Gun (1957) and supported Charlton Heston in Three Violent People (1957).
 Hammer Films in Britain asked him back to play the lead in The Abominable Snowman (1957).
-He stayed on in England for The Strange World of Planet X (1957), and The Trollenberg Terror (1958).
+He stayed on in England for The Strange World of Planet X (1957) and The Trollenberg Terror (1958).